iDEC (Inquiry-based Digitally Enhanced Community) Program (Caulfeild Elementary)

 Our Inquiry Cycle found here serves as the guiding framework which teachers use to plan and implement their classroom and individual student inquiries.

-We developed an three-year implementation plan.
+We developed a three-year implementation plan.
 Year One was devoted to creating the model; Year Two was dedicated to evaluating the model; and Year Three will be used to refine the model.

-All teaching at Caulfeild iDEC is based on current best practice, provincial learning outcomes (PLOs), well-established an researched social/emotional constructs and utilizes age-appropriate digital tools.
+All teaching at Caulfeild iDEC is based on current best practice, provincial learning outcomes (PLOs), well-established thoroughly researched social/emotional constructs and age-appropriate digital tools.